 However, problems related to the estimation of the probability of larger discharges include undocumented changes in gauge zero before 1958, gradually varying flow conditions, and hydraulic jumps (MA 45, 2001a).
-Data from 1962 to 1971 is missing.
-As the available gauge series are not very long and reliable, rainfall-runoff models are used for design and analysis purposes.
-For the recent upgrades of the Vienna River flood protection system, which started in 1997, catchment models were developed that account for rainfall-runoff, routing and storage processes.
+Data from 1962 to 1971 are missing.
+As the available gauge series are not very long or reliable, rainfallrunoff models are used for design and analysis purposes.
+For the recent upgrades of the Vienna River flood protection system, which started in 1997, catchment models were developed that account for rainfall-runoff, routing, and storage processes.
 These models provide flood hydrographs entering the urban river reach.
-The urban storm water runoff is estimated and added along the river.
-It is assumed that the reoccurrence periods of rainfall and discharge are equal.
-Catchment models were established by Neukirchen (1985) with a simplified flood control basin performance estimation, IWHW (1988) included a hydrologic retention basin model and Neukirchen (1995) established a rainfall-runoff model as a basis for the projected real time control system.
-This model was calibrated by two flood events of 1991.
-The largest peak discharge and volume at the city's entrance were calculated for the six hours storm.
-The urban runoff contribution is calculated with a rainfall-runoff and hydrodynamic transport model (data e.g. in Neukirchen, 2000).
+The urban stormwater runoff is estimated and added along the river.
+It is assumed that the recurrence periods of rainfall and discharge are equal.
+Catchment models were established by Neukirchen (1985) with a simplified estimation of flood control basin performance, IWHW (1988) included a hydrologic retention basin model and Neukirchen (1995) established a rainfall-runoff model as a basis for the projected real-time control system.
+This model was calibrated by two flood events in 1991.
+The largest peak discharge and volume at the city's entrance were calculated for the 6-hour storm.
+The urban runoff contribution is calculated with a rainfall-runoff and hydrodynamic transport model (data, for example, in Neukirchen, 2000).